BlindFeeling/Map-Configs/README.md

 # List of Configs:
-**P.S:** All configs except scripts editted by me.
+**P.S:** All configs except scripts edited by me.
 All configs here can be used by any ze server.

 **Avalanche Reboot (Stripper/Entwatch/BossHP)**